 If You Have a Question About a Personal Injury Settlement Offer or Case in Florida, Contact Us Today

 When you suffer a severe injury, it could change your life forever.
 From substantial medical expenses to lost income, you will be facing more hardships than just physical recovery.
 Any monetary compensation might appear necessary to start putting the pieces back together.
 However, if you do not know what your injury is worth, you cannot make an informed decision regarding an insurance settlement offer.
 An injury settlement offer should make your whole.
 Many times, it requires the assistance of our experienced Miami personal injury attorney to get the most money possible.
-For a free consultation to review your settlement offer and how to increase it, call The Law Offices of Prosper Shaked at (305) 690-0244.
+For a free consultation to review your settlement offer and how to increase it, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.